Is Your Organization Prepared for an Emergency?

 In today’s ever-changing environment, organizations must be prepared to deal with an increasingly complex set of challenges that test our normal approaches to disaster and emergency preparedness.
 To ensure business sustainability, embrace an environment of continuous improvement.

-For more information on how to implement an all-hazards planning approach to ensure your organization is prepared for an emergency, please contact Frank Banda, CPA, CFE, CGMA, PMP, Managing Partner- Public Sector, CohnReznick, 301.280.1856.
+For more information on how to implement an all-hazards planning approach to ensure your organization is prepared for an emergency, please contact Frank Banda, CPA, CFE, CGMA, PMP, Managing Partner – Government and Public Sector Advisory, CohnReznick, 301.280.1856.

 InsightWeathering the financial storm: 6 steps state and local governments should take now to prepare for hurricane seasonFrank Banda, Amanda CampenReviewing policies and contracts, maintaining key relationships, and other low-cost steps can help set communities up for faster response and recovery.
 Read more.